alemarco96/DECAF/CONFIGURATION_GUIDE.md

 #****************************************************************************************************
 #****************************************************************************************************

-Reflection lines, needed to correctly instantiate the selected components at runtime.
+Reflection lines: needed to correctly instantiate the selected components at runtime.
 ```

-Each line represent a `key = value` pair.
-Differently from standard
+Each line represents a `key = value` pair.
+Differently from the standard
-[properties file](https://en.wikipedia.org/wiki/.properties), with `$(referenced_key)` in the value it is possible to
+[properties file](https://en.wikipedia.org/wiki/.properties) syntax, with `$(referenced_key)` in the value it is
-replace it with the value stored for that referenced key.
+possible to replace it with the value stored for that referenced key.
 For example, this snippet

 ```
 first = foo